 - Regular audits help catch billing inconsistencies before they become a problem.

-- Ongoing staff training ensures your team is up-to-date on coding and insurance regulations.
+- Ongoing staff training makes sure your team is up-to-date on coding and insurance regulations.

 - Automation tools can flag potential compliance risks before claims are submitted.